Category Archives: Videos

 Tim Burton (born August 25, 1958) is an American film director, film producer, writer and artist.
 He is famous for dark, quirky-themed movies such as Beetlejuice, Edward Scissorhands, The Nightmare Before Christmas, Ed Wood, Sleepy Hollow, Corpse Bride and Sweeney Todd: The Demon Barber of Fleet Street, and for blockbusters such as Pee-wee’s Big Adventure, Batman, Batman Returns, Planet of the Apes, Charlie and the Chocolate Factory and Alice in Wonderland.
 Since he graduated from CalArts in 1979, he was create a short films which we will present here.
 He worked as an animator, storyboard artist and concept artist in numerous short films.

 100 years of East London style, fashion, dance and music in 100 seconds.
 Sept 13th, 1911 to Sept 13th, 2011.
-It’s a 100 year countdown to the grand opening of Westfield Stratford City on September 13th, 2011, and celebrates a century of East London fashion, style, dance and music.
+It’s a 100 years countdown to the grand opening of Westfield Stratford City on September 13th, 2011, and celebrates a century of East London fashion, style, dance and music.
+Jake Lunt with The Viral Factory created this live action short film on East London style, fashion, dance and music.

 Peter Greenaway – Intervals (1969)